-What different types of backpacking packs are there?
+What are the different types of backpacking packs to choose from?

 Generally, backpacking packs are defined by their size and style.
 The 3 different types of backpacking packs are the external frame, internal frame, and frameless backpacks.
 As far as size, they are measured in liters and you will often see different sizes listed as Daypacks, weekend backpacks, multi-day backpacks, and extended trip/expedition packs.

 The different styles of the frame can be confusing, especially if you don’t have experience backpacking or rucking.
 Frameless backpacks are very light with flexible construction and are designed to carry light loads.
-A frameless backpacking pack lacks any rods or frame sheets to distribute weight.
+However, choosing a frameless backpacking pack means you will not have any rods or frame sheets to distribute weight.